vanhoutk/unimported-i18n-strings/README.md

 ## Functionality

-The package works by parsing your i18n JSON file and your source code.
+The package works by parsing your i18n JSON files and your source code.
 It identifies which strings from the i18n file are not imported anywhere in the source code.

 If flags `--remove` or `--updateIgnored` are passed, then the unimported strings are either removed from the original i18n file or added to the `unimportedI18nStrings.json` file, respectively.